Self-Serve

 Pick between using the Tusk template for the GitHub Actions workflow file (Option 1) or creating the workflow file manually (Option 2).

-We recommend going with Option 1 and clicking Create PR with template.
+We recommend going with Option 1 and clicking Create PR with template to use Tusk’s tailored workflow file.

 If you chose Option 1, click the URL to view the PR for the Tusk GitHub workflow.
-The workflow file will contain your test environment’s name.
+The workflow file will be tailored to your repo according to your configurations in the earlier steps.

-You will still need to modify the workflow file to customize it to your project (e.g., app directory, test framework, RegEx for matching test files)
+Note: You may need to modify the workflow file to customize it to your project (e.g., setup steps, RegEx for matching test files).
+Refer to the comments in the workflow file itself as a guide for modifying the file.
+More details in this FAQ.

 Create Tusk API key